alawnchen/blog/_posts/2015-07-26-front-side-environment-management-example.md

 tags : [Grunt, AngularJS, environment management]
 ---

-> In this post we will consider a front side application built using `AngularJS`, `Grunt`, `Bower` as part of its technical stack.
+> In this post we are going to consider a front side application built using `AngularJS`, `Grunt`, `Bower` as part of its technical stack.

 > For the purpose of this example we will only consider `development` and `production` environments.